TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Extending Smaller Signed Values

-Operations on signed numbers will always expect them to be 64-bits in size, with the 64th bit as the sign bit.
+Operations on signed numbers will always expect them to be 64 bits in size, with the 64th bit as the sign bit.
 If you have a signed value stored in a smaller format, using the 8th (byte), 16th (word), or 32nd (double word) bits as the sign bit, you can use one of the extension instructions (`SIGN_EXB`, `SIGN_EXW`, and `SIGN_EXD` respectively) to convert the number to its equivalent value in 64 bits.

 For example: